DIY belt squat: equipment, setup, and alternatives

 1. Gather what you need for a DIY belt squat

-I grab a lifting belt with a chain, two plyo boxes or heavy-duty sawhorses for the platform, and weight plates.
-Carabiners to attach the chain to the belt—don't forget those.
+I’ve done this setup myself.
+You’ll need a lifting belt with a chain, a stable platform (two plyo boxes or heavy-duty sawhorses work), and weight plates.
+Don’t forget carabiners to attach the chain to the belt.
 Total cost?
 Under $50.
-Scrap wood for a footplate works fine, and you won't need a welder.
+Scrap wood for a footplate works too.
+No welding required.

 2. How do you set up the load correctly?

-I grab the belt and anchor it to a low pulley, or if I'm in a pinch, I'll hang plates from a chain balanced between two boxes.
-The belt goes on my hips, not my waist—trust me, you want it low.
-I stand on the platform, letting the plates dangle free.
-Then I adjust the chain length so the weight barely kisses the floor at the bottom of my squat.
+I anchor the belt to a low pulley, or I hang plates from a chain between two boxes.
+The belt sits at your hips, not your waist.
+Stand on the platform.
+Let the plates hang freely.
+Adjust the chain length so the weight barely touches the floor at the bottom of your squat.
 I always test with 10 kg first.
-No one wants to get crushed figuring this out.

 3. Dial in your stance and range of motion

-Feet about shoulder-width, toes pointed out a bit.
-I drop into the squat until my hip crease sinks below my knees.
-Keep your torso upright—that’s non-negotiable.
-The belt should pull straight down, not forward.
-If it shifts on you, shorten the chain.
+Set your feet shoulder-width apart, toes angled out just a little.
+I drop until my hip crease clearly passes my knees.
+Keep that torso upright.
+If the belt pulls forward instead of straight down, you need to shorten the chain.
 I start with 3 sets of 8 reps.
-I don’t add weight until every rep feels snappy, no grinding.
+Only add weight when every rep feels snappy.

 4. Safety check before every session

-Every time I set up, I check the belt buckle, each chain link, and every carabiner.
-I learned the hard way that a snapped carabiner at the bottom of a squat isn’t fun.
-Load plates evenly on both sides, and if you’re using a pulley system, I always confirm the cable isn’t frayed.
-My rule: never load more than 150 kg on homemade setups.
-That margin shrinks fast.
+I check the belt buckle, chain links, and carabiners every single time.
+A snapped carabiner at the bottom of a squat?
+Not fun at all.
+Load plates evenly on both sides.
+If you’re using a pulley system, I’d run my hand along the cable to feel for frays before you start.
+And don’t load more than 150 kg on homemade setups.
+The margin shrinks fast.

 5. Program the DIY belt squat like a secret weapon

 I use this on leg day after my main squat.
-My spine stays happy, and my quads get hammered.
-I'd run it as a secondary movement: 3 to 4 sets of 10 to 12 reps with 60 seconds rest.
+It spares my spine and hits the quads hard.
+I'd slot it as a secondary movement: 3 to 4 sets of 10 to 12 reps with 60 seconds rest.
 Cycle it for 4 weeks, then swap out.
-Your lower back will thank you, and you'll still build serious strength.
+My lower back thanks me every time, and I still build serious strength.

 Common Mistakes